Why do we develop our self-esteem? How could this post change the course of your life?

 A person with positive self-esteem…

-- Fully trusts in his/her ability to solve his/her own problems, without feeling intimidated by his/her failures or difficulties.
+- Fully trusts in his/her ability to solve his/her problems, without feeling intimidated by his/her failures or difficulties.

-- Is capable of enjoying several activities.
+- He or she is capable of enjoying several activities.

 - Rigorous self-criticism: tends to create a normal state of dissatisfaction towards himself/herself.

 - Hypersensitivity to criticism: he/she feels easily attacked and experiences stubborn resentments towards people who criticize them.